rapidminer/gradle-plugin-rapidminer-java-basics/README.md

 * Ensure correct source and target compatibility level (1.7)
 * Ensure UTF-8 encoding when compiling Java code
-* Set build dir to 'target'
 * Add JUnit as testCompile dependency
-* Add tasks for creating source and javadoc Jars
+* Add tasks for creating source, javadoc, and test Jars
-* Define jar, source and javadoc Maven publications
+* Define jar (main, source,test) and javadoc Maven publications
-* Adds Maven like 'provided' and 'optional' source sets via propdeps plugin
+* Adds 'external' source set which is also compiled into generated Jar
+* Adds 'src/generated' source folders to main source set

 ## How to use
 	buildscript {